jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 fun <T, K> frequencyMap2(things: Iterable<T>, keySelector: (T) -> K ): Map<K, Int> =
     things.groupingBy(keySelector).eachCount()
 ```

-We now have to do this:
+With change, the call changes and we now have to do this:
 ```kotlin
     println(frequencyMap2(listOf(1,2,2,3,7,8,1,0,3,1)) { it })
     println(frequencyMap2(listOf("three", "one", "two", "three", "three", "two")) { it })
 ```

 This gives the same output as before.
 It's a little more verbose but we now can also do this:
 ```kotlin
     println(frequencyMap2(listOf(1,2,2,3,7,8,1,0,3,1))